 - 1. That PID# 1102921440001 is subdivided to create Parcel 3 as indicated on the Preliminary Plat and that a Zoning Map Amendment is approved to rezone Parcels 1, 2, and 3 from Rural Development Transitional to Village Urban Low Density Residential. - 2.
 That the future preliminary plat and preliminary PUD Plans includes parcels with the PID#s 1402921110001, 1102921430001, and a portion of 1102921440001. - 3.
 That the future Final Plat and PUD Plans submittal identify all requests for flexibility from the V-LDR zoning district. - 4.
 That all comments of the City Engineer's Memorandum dated December 5, 2017 be addressed. - 5.
 That the Applicant submit additional details on the propose stormwater reuse system and ongoing operations for City review and consideration.
 Ownership, maintenance and ongoing operational responsibilities must be clearly defined, and City acceptance of stormwater reuse must be contingent upon the City agreeing to the ongoing ownership, maintenance and operation plan, including the execution of a stormwater maintenance and easement agreement that addresses stormwater reuse. - 6.
 That the Applicant provide a detailed phasing plan with the Final Plat 1st Addition application that clearly indicates the phasing of the construction for each public infrastructure component and addresses both construction access to the site and public access for new residents.
 Temporary cul-de-sacs should be part of the phasing plans and are required for any street with a platted lot with driveway access. - 7.
 That the developer provide a trail connecting the trail in the middle of the development to Hamlet on Sunfish Lake trails along with a trail corridor of at least 30 feet in width.
 The developer shall not receive parkland dedication credit for the trail corridor nor cost of construction of the trail. - 8.
 That any approval be contingent on complying with Washington County's requirements and requests pertaining to right-of-way, turn lanes and trail needs as noted in the Washington County Memo dated June 1, 2017. - 9.
 Sufficient right-of-way along Lake Elmo Avenue N (CSAH-17) for both the Legacy at Northstar Plat and PID# 14.02.921.11.0001 must be provided.
 Verification from Washington County that sufficient right-of-way along Lake Elmo Avenue N (CSAH-17) has been provided must be received by the City. - 10.
 The Applicant shall be solely responsible for all construction costs associated with the intersection improvements as recommended by Washington County. - 11.
-That the Applicant provide a minimum 30 foot buffer from the northern edges and 50 foot buffer from the western edges of the plat.
-This buffer shall average 170 feet on the western edge of the plat and 86 feet on the northern edge of the plat and include sufficient landscaping and/or berming as deemed adequate by the City. - 12.
+That the Applicant provide a 50 foot buffer from the northern and western edges of the plat which includes_sufficient landscaping and/or berming, as deemed adequate by the City, within residential lots protected by a landscape easement to buffer the northern and western portions of the development as indicated by the Village Open Space greenbelt corridor of the Comprehensive Plan Land Use Plan. - 12.
 That the Landscape Plans receive approval from the City's Landscape Architect and include revisions as mentioned in the Staff Report dated to the Planning Commission dated December 11, 2017. - 13.
 That wetlands and wetland buffer areas be contained within outlots outside of lot areas and dedicated to the City. - 14.
 That the Applicant provide a detailed sanitary sewer phasing plan must be provided with Final Plat 1st Addition application to address timely connection to sewer for the wastewater treatment system that includes, at a minimum, dedicated right-of-way or utility easement extended to the westerly side of the plat.